Rules & Regulations

 • Prior to having a motorcade on campus, a permit must be obtained through the UMaine Police Department.

-• Citations must be paid at Parking and Transportation Services (Office 523 DTAV, Community Center).
+• Citations can be paid at Parking & Transportation Services (Office 523 DTAV, Community Center).
 We accept payment via check, money order, cash, credit/debit card at the office or over the phone.
-If a student, unpaid fees that are at least 14 days old will be automatically transferred to the student’s account at the Bursar’s Office in Alumni Hall.
-Failure to pay an outstanding balance may result in the inability to register for classes; transcripts or graduation diplomas being withheld; referral to a collection agency; until fines are paid in full.
+A student’s unpaid fees, that are at least 14 days old, will be automatically transferred to the student’s account at the Bursar’s Office.
+Failure to pay an outstanding balance may result: The inability to register for classes, transcripts or graduation diplomas being withheld, referral to a collection agency or loss of parking privileges, until fines are paid in full.

 • No vehicle may park or stop within twenty (20) feet of any fire hydrant.
 All vehicles will be towed.